Libr-AI/fairlib/docs/_sources/tutorial_notebooks/tutorial_manipulate_dist.md.txt

 from fairlib.src.dataloaders.generalized_BT import manipulate_data_distribution
 ```

-The following examples show to what extent can we manilutale the distribution by tuning the alpha value
+The following examples show to what extent can we manipulate the distribution by tuning the alpha value
 - aphla > 1: anto-imbalance.
 - aphla = 1: perfectly balanced distribution as corresponding BT objectives.
 - 0 < aphla < 1: interpolation between original distribution and the perfectly balanced distribution.